adamlwgriffiths/CCAnimatedTMXTiledMap/README.md

 Animations are specified in the TMX editor by adding meta-data to tile sets.

 To add animation to a tile:
--Right click the tile in the tile set.
+   * Right click the tile in the tile set.
--Select 'Tile Properties'
+   * Select 'Tile Properties'
--Add the following key / value pairs: animate_enabled   : YES, NO animate_next_tile : GID of next tile (1 indexed)
+   * Add the following key / value pairs:
+   * animate_enabled   : YES, NO
+   * animate_next_tile : GID of next tile (1 indexed)

 The map then specifies the time between animations in a global map property.
--Select the 'Map' menu
+   * Select the 'Map' menu
--Select 'Map Properties'
+   * Select 'Map Properties'
--Add the following key / value pairs: animate_delay     : Time between animations.
+   * Add the following key / value pairs:
+   * animate_delay     : Time between animations.
 0.016 for 60 fps.

 Dependencies